pietrosprudente/BIMOS-Fishnet/README.md

 - Target
 - Ragdoll
 - Pedestal button
+- Reusable scripts to help with level design
 # Limitations
 - Custom avatars aren't implemented
 - Hands can sometimes get stuck inside of objects as the grab system teleports the hands to align them with the grabs